jiahao-0204/Shapez2-ILP-Route-Solver/readme.md

 ## License

-This project is released under the MIT License.
+This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.

 Happy Routing!